The Commonplace

 0.04

 Equilibrium points of the estimated three-stock system are classified as stable nodes (no persistent endogenous cycles under the estimated parameters).
-Other null_result medium equilibrium stability classification (eigenvalues of Jacobian)
+Other null_result equilibrium stability classification (eigenvalues of Jacobian)

 n=8